OSINTELProject/Rblogdown/content/Daily Rundown/blog-16.md

 Global media coverage of the first week has not been altogether positive.
 Diplomats reconvened yesterday 11/12/2021 for a resumption of talks, <u>[largely at the behest of China and Russia](https://www.theguardian.com/world/2021/dec/09/iran-nuclear-deal-pulled-back-from-brink-of-collapse-as-talks-resume-in-vienna)</u>.

-### 2. More US military and Israeli aggresive proclamations
+### 2. More US military and Israeli aggressive proclamations